Trey Murphy III: Professional career

 Murphy was selected with the 17th overall pick in the 2021 NBA draft by the Memphis Grizzlies, but was traded to the New Orleans Pelicans.
 On August 10, 2021, he signed his rookie scale contract with the Pelicans.
-On October 20, Murphy made his NBA debut, recording six points and two assists in a 117–97 loss to the Philadelphia 76ers. wins, the Pelicans qualified for the postseason for the first time since 2018 and faced the Phoenix Suns during their first round series.
+On October 20, Murphy made his NBA debut, recording six points and two assists in a 117–97 loss to the Philadelphia 76ers.
+The Pelicans qualified for the postseason for the first time since 2018 and faced the Phoenix Suns during their first round series.
 Murphy made his playoff debut on April 17, recording six points, four rebounds and two assists in a 110–99 Game 1 loss.
 The Pelicans ended up losing the series in six games.
 During his rookie season, Murphy had multiple assignments to the Pelicans' G League affiliate, the Birmingham Squadron.

 On February 5, 2023, Murphy scored a then season-high 30 points, alongside four rebounds and two assists, in a 136–104 win over the Sacramento Kings.
 In February 2023, Murphy was selected to participate in the Slam Dunk Contest at All Star Weekend in Salt Lake City, Utah.
 He made it to the final round, but was defeated by Mac McClung.
-On March 12, Murphy put up a season-high and career-high 41 points in a 127–110 win over the Portland Trail Blazers.
+On March 12, Murphy put up a season-high and a then career-high 41 points in a 127–110 win over the Portland Trail Blazers.

 On October 3, 2024, the Pelicans announced that Murphy would miss the start of the regular season due to a right hamstring strain that he suffered during an evening practice at their training camp.
 On October 21, Murphy signed a four-year, $112 million extension with the Pelicans.
 He played in 53 games (51 starts) for New Orleans during the season, averaging career-highs in points (21.2), rebounds (5.1), and assists (3.5).
 On March 17, 2025, it was announced that Murphy would miss the remainder of the season after suffering a torn labrum and partial tear of the rotator cuff in his right shoulder.

+On January 4, 2026, Murphy made his 693rd career three-pointer and finished with 27 points, eight rebounds, five assists, one steal, and one block in a 125–106 loss to the Miami Heat.
+He also surpassed CJ McCollum to become the all-time leader in three-pointers made in Pelicans franchise history.
+On January 6, Murphy put up a then career-high 42 points in a 111–103 loss to the Los Angeles Lakers.
+From the start of January to the middle of the month, Murphy has averaged 31.6 points, 7.0 rebounds, and 4.1 assists.
+During January he's had games with 25 points or more on the Miami Heat, Los Angeles Lakers, Washington Wizards, Denver Nuggets, and Brooklyn Nets.
+On February 4, Murphy put up a career-high 44 points in a 141–137 overtime loss to the Milwaukee Bucks.